DigitalRuby/IPBan/README.md

 Install
 ------

 Please note that for IPBan Pro, you can find install instructions at https://ipban.com/Docs/Install.
-These install instructions are for the free IPBan version.
+These install instructions here on github are for the free IPBan version.

 **Windows**
 - IPBan is supported on Windows Server 2012 and Windows 8, or newer.